Legislative districts of Marikina: Current districts

 The city was last redistricted in 2007, where the at-large district was split into the first and second districts.
-The city's current congressional delegation composes of a member of the National Unity Party (NUP) and a member of the Lakas–CMD.
-In the city council, the first district is represented by five members of the NUP, two of Lakas, and one independent; the second district is represented by five members of the NUP and three of Lakas.
+The city's current congressional delegation composes of a member of the National Unity Party (NUP) and a member of the Partido Federal ng Pilipinas (PFP).
+In the city council, the first district is represented by five members of the NUP, two of Lakas, and one independent; the second district is represented by five members of the NUP and three of Lakas–CMD.